 Typically, new pilots who are towing for the first few times have difficulty keeping things lined up and, as a result, the TO will have to slow or stop the tow and wait for the pilot to fly "straight" (the direction of tow).
 If it does not happen, the TO will instruct the pilot to release from tow, if he is able to respond in that way, and then land somewhere.
 At the turf farms, we have hundreds of clear acres for pilots to land.
 Most new pilots require two or three tows to learn how to fly their gliders correctly while being towed.

 rough air.
 Sometimes he may be so nervous that he wants to end the flight ASAP.
 Experienced pilots may sense a thermal and need to get off tow so they can grab it and fly

-the trucks.
-If he flies past this point, he will begin descending and the TO will have to release the tow by letting the tow line drum free-wheel or by cutting the line.
+release at the highest part of the tow.
+This is usually when the pilot approaches the "turn around pulley" that is attached to the truck.
+If he flies past this point, he will begin descending and the TO will have to release the tow by letting the towline free-wheel or by cutting the line.

 a.)
 TIME TO RELEASE As the pilot approaches the point where he wants to release from tow, the TO asks that he performs a big "scissors kick" with his legs so the TO knows he is about to release.
-The TO backs off on the tow force to lessen the surge of the glider after it is released from tow.
+The TO backs off slightly on the tow force to lessen the surge of the glider after it is released from tow.

+b.)
+LET GO of the brakes.
 You cannot pull the release handle AND hold the brakes at the same.
 To do so may cause the glider to stall (another extremely dangerous event) because he will have to bring the brake toggles why down and past the karabiners.

 c.)
 LOOK for the release handle and grab it.
 Use the OTHER hand to grab the tow bridle strap that does NOT have the release handle.

 d.)
 PULL the release handle.
-The drogue parachute and tow line will usually drop away.
+The drogue parachute and towline will usually drop away.

-attempting to release from tow – an easy task that he practiced on the ground.
+In this video, the new pilot experienced 100% task saturation prior to releasing from tow – an easy task that he practiced on the ground.
 He got free eventually but it demonstrates what can happen to us when we get in the air.

 - Flying away – AFTER the tow, the pilot will use his hands to get comfortable in the harness and THEN reach up and grasp the brakes.
 It is then we will do maneuvers.